wssuomi/pirate-jam-14/gdd.md

 ## Sound Effects

 Actions like selecting units or interacting with a building will have a unique sound that plays when done.
-Timers finishing have small bells to indicate them finishing.
+Timers have small bells to indicate them finishing.

 # Game Experience

 ## UI

+Design of the UI follows similar rules as the machines and other player built things.

 ## Controls

+### Mouse

+Left click, Right click, Middle click

+### Keyboard

+Esc

 # Development Timeline